async-aws/aws/docs/compare.md

 > PHP Fatal error: Missing required client configuration options: version: (string)

-The solution is to dig into the documentation and blindly copy the version in the examples...
+The solution is to dig into the documentation and blindly copy the `version` from the examples...
 AsyncAws will pick the correct version of the API for you.
 No need to worry about that.